Kengal Hanumanthaiah: Vidhana Soudha

 During an interview, Kengal Hanumanthaiah explained the reasoning behind the construction of a grand legislature building.
 A Russian cultural delegation was visiting Bangalore and Hanumanthaiah took them around to show the city.
 Stung by their comments, Hanumanthaiah vowed to create a monument so magnificent that it would showcase the best of Karnataka's indigenous architectural style.
 This resulted in the Vidhana Soudha, the seat of Legislature in Karnataka.

 Later life

 After resigning as Chief Minister shortly before the Unification of Karnataka in 1956, he moved on to national politics.
-He was continuously elected as a member of parliament representing Bangalore city from 1962 to 1977.
+He was continuously elected as a member of parliament representing Bangalore city from 1962 to 1967 and represented Bangalore from 1967 to 1977.
 He was member of the 3rd (1962), 4th (1967) and 5th (1971) Loksabha.
 During this period he served as minister in the Union cabinet handling a number of portfolios such as Railways, Industries etc. In the 1971 elections, he defeated the poet Gopalkrishna Adiga, who was a candidate of the Jana Sangh.
 However, he lost to Justice K. S. Hegde of the Janata party in 1977.
 He died on 1 December 1980.